miromarchi/rbv_rel/README.md

 * To permit wiki-like functionality: if a user wants to describe a relation between two organizations (none of which she is a member of), she can.
 * But, the owners of the relation should always be the source and target groups!
   This way they can do what they want with the relations they are mentioned in.

 In this way we allow more people to gather data, but at the same time we have a way to manage possible conflicts.

 So how can this be done?
 * The audience field is prepopulated with the group being viewed.
 This is possible through a "create relation" link on the group home page and using [entityreference_prepopulate][6] module (which has automatic integration with og module).
-* We use [rules][] module.
-We have a rule with this settings:
+* We use [rules][5] module.
+We have a rule with this settings (I've posted a comment to this [issue][7]):
   Event: After saving new content of type Relazione
   Condition: none
   Action: Add entity to group | Parameter: Entity: [node], Group: [node:field-target]

-As you can see this rule covers only one feature: it extends audience to the target group.
+As you can see this rule covers only one piece: it extends audience to the target group (with no need to be site admin!).

-So there still is work to do: "if the source is different from the user's group, then add the source group to audience and cutoff the user's group from audience".
+So there still is work to do: "if the source is different from user's group, then add source group to audience and remove user's group from audience".

 Why not the [relation][4] module?
 ----------------------------------